 Warrants were issued for the arrest of Glover's owner and the U. S. marshal.
 A committee of 100 men with strong abolitionist sentiments accompanied the Racine sheriff to Milwaukee to bring the kidnappers back to Racine to face charges.
 Upon their arrival at the Milwaukee jail, they encountered a crowd of protesters estimated to number between 3000 and 5000, demanding Glover's release.
 Shortly thereafter, a number of those assembled picked up a timber from a nearby construction site.
 Using it as a battering ram, they freed Glover from jail, whence he was shuttled on a several weeks journey on the Underground Railroad though three additional counties of southeastern Wisconsin, finally being placed aboard a ship in Racine (at Dutton's warehouse, another NTF site), eventually landing in Canada where he spent the next 34 years in freedom, until his death in 1888.

 A historical marker commemorating Glover’s liberation is located in Milwaukee’s Cathedral Square Park, at the corner of East Kilbourn Avenue and North Jackson Street.
+While in town, stop by Harriet Tubman Park, formerly Wahl Park, honoring one of the most successful conductors of the Underground Railroad and her time passing through Milwaukee.

 Samuel Brown Farm Site